-@PolyInterned indicates qualifier polymorphism (see Section 23.2).
+@PolyInterned indicates qualifier polymorphism (see Section 24.2).

-@UsesObjectEquals is a class (not type) annotation that indicates that this class's equals method is the same as that of Object.
+@UsesObjectEquals is a class annotation (not a type annotation) that indicates that this class's equals method is the same as that of Object.
 In other words, neither this class nor any of its superclasses overrides the equals method.
-Since Object. equals uses reference equality, this means that for such a class, == and equals are equivalent, and so the Interning Checker does not issue errors or warnings for either one.
+Since Object.equals uses reference equality, this means that for such a class, == and equals are equivalent, and so the Interning Checker does not issue errors or warnings for either one.

-5.2 Annotating your code with @Interned
+6.2 Annotating your code with @Interned

-In order to perform checking, you must annotate your code with the @Interned type annotation, which indicates a type for the canonical representation of an object:
+In order to perform checking, you must annotate your code with the @Interned type annotation.
+A type annotated with @Interned contains the canonical representation of an object:

 '''

-String s1 = \dots; // type is (uninterned) "String" @Interned String s2 = \dots; // Java type is "String", but checker treats it as "@Interned String"
+String s1 = ...; // type is (uninterned) "String" @Interned String s2 = ...; // type is "@Interned String"

 '''

-The type system enforced by the checker plugin ensures that only interned values can be assigned to \$2.
+The Interning Checker ensures that only interned values can be assigned to \$2.